 - Experience.
-Mayo Clinic treats 150 to 200 people each year who have membranous nephropathy.
+Doctors at Mayo Clinic treat more than 200 people each year who have membranous nephropathy.

 - Expertise.
 The large number of kidney specialists (nephrologists) at Mayo Clinic allows some doctors to specialize and become skilled at specific aspects of kidney medicine, including glomerular diseases such as membranous nephropathy.
 Kidney specialists are experts at kidney biopsies and have an outstanding track record for safety.
 Mayo pathologists are world experts in interpreting biopsies.

 - Access to the latest knowledge.
 Mayo Clinic is on the forefront of testing antibodies that may be causing membranous nephropathy and new therapies to counteract these antibodies.
 By participating in clinical trials, you can get access to experimental treatments and help shape the course of future therapy for others.

 - Teamwork.
 Kidney specialists work with hypertension, transplant and tissue analysis specialists to accurately diagnose your disease and develop the best treatment plan.

 - Coordinated care.
 Mayo doctors work closely with your local doctor to coordinate treatment and follow-up care.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for kidney disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., ranks among the Best Hospitals for kidney disorders by U.S. News & World Report.
 Mayo Clinic in Jacksonville, Fla., is ranked high performing for kidney disorders by U.S. News & World Report.